 The true scope of the problem is unknown due to limited data.
-However, a growing number of both governmental and civil societyled initiatives around the world are seeking to monitor and collect data on violence against LGBTI+ persons.
+However, a growing number of both governmental and civil society-led initiatives around the world are seeking to monitor and collect data on violence against LGBTI+ persons.
 Although in many cases civil society's monitoring efforts to date have not been comprehensive due to limited data access, they show trends and give visibility to violence committed against LGBTI+ persons - and despite limitations, they are still often able to offer data that otherwise would not be available.
 Some of the indicators considered in such monitoring efforts are the number of cases, the types of violence and the location where they happened.
 Although civic platforms monitoring LGBTIphobic violence rarely focus exclusively on political and electoral violence, some CSOs have started to address this topic.

-- → The Trans Murder Monitoring project systematically collects data of homicides of trans and gender-diverse persons worldwide from 2008 up to date.
-In 2020, the country with the highest number of registered murders of trans persons was Brazil (157 registered murders), followed by Mexico (64) and the United States (37).471 - In Argentina, the National Observatory for LGBT Hate Crimes collects data and launches yearly reports on hate crimes against LGBT persons.
-According to the 2020 report, 152 hate crimes based on sexual orientation and gender identity and expression occurred that year.
-Regarding the number of victims, a total of 127 were trans women (accounting for 84 percent of cases), 19 were gay men (12 percent), 4 were lesbian women (3 percent) and 2 were trans men (2 percent).
+The Trans Murder Monitoring project systematically collects data of homicides of trans and gender-diverse persons worldwide from 2008 up to date.
+In 2020, the country with the highest number of registered murders of trans persons was Brazil (157 registered murders), followed by Mexico (64) and the United States (37).471 women (accounting for 84 percent of cases), 19 were gay men (12 percent), 4 were lesbian women (3 percent) and 2 were trans men (2 percent).
 The most representative age group among victims of LGBTIphobic hate crimes was people from 30 to 39 years (33.6 percent of cases), followed by the age groups 20-29 (25.2 percent), 40-49 (21 percent), 50-59 (15.1 percent) and others.
-The most common places where these hate crimes occurred were outside (55 percent of cases), at the victim's home (24 percent), a private establishment with public access (9 percent), a public establishment (4 percent), at a police station or prison (4 percent), among others.472
+The most common places where these hate crimes occurred were outside (55 percent of cases), at the victim's home (24 percent), a private establishment with public access (9 percent), a public establishment (4 percent), at a police station or prison (4 percent), among others.